luyadev/luya/docs/guide/concept-tags.md

 # Tags

+The basic idea behind the tag parser is to enhance the Markdown syntax with your customized tags.
-LUYA tags are a very strong and useful BBCode alike tag parsing concept.
+LUYA tags are a very strong and useful BBCode (Bulletin Board Code) alike tag parsing concept.
 You can just add your own tags within an application or ship them directly with modules.
-The basic idea behind the tag parser is to enhance the Markdown syntax with your customized tags.

 Let's assume you want to create a [Bootstrap Tooltip](http://getbootstrap.com/javascript/#tooltips) right at the fingertips of all contents in all modules or views.
 As the [Elements](concept-elements.md) is thought to be a tool for the developer itself, the tag differs from this idea.
 It can be easily used by all editors of the administration area.